Publications, Data & Code

 Joan M. Meiners, Terry L. Griswold, David J. Harris, and S. K. Morgan Ernest

-In this publication, we become the first to document insect honeydew use across an entire community of native bees, and the first to suggest that it may be the result of a previously-unrecognized interspecific foraging network, or the use of opportunistic eavesdropping cues, by solitary bees to find novel sugar sources when floral resources are limited.
+In this publication, we become the first to document insect honeydew use across a community of native bees, and the first to suggest it may be the result of an interspecific foraging network, or the use of opportunistic eavesdropping cues, by solitary bees to find novel sugar sources when floral resources are limited.

 Competition and coexistence in plant communities: intraspecific competition is stronger than interspecific competition.
 June 2018, Ecology Letters.